-You need to be aware of new rules which have come into force as a result of the implementation of the Mortgage Credit Directive (MCD) as it affects house builders with second charge and shared equity schemes.
+You need to be aware of new rules that have come into force as a result of the Mortgage Credit Directive (MCD) being implemented, as it affects house builders with second charge and shared equity schemes.

 Since 21 March 2016, our rules have changed to bring second charge mortgage lending into the wider mortgage regime rather than the consumer credit regime.
 All lending secured on the borrower’s home is subject to our mortgage regulation.

-If you have past or present shared equity or second charge schemes, or are planning to offer these schemes, you may need to take action.
+If you have past or present shared equity or second charge schemes, or are planning to offer them, you may need to take action.

 Second charge loans that were previously regulated under the consumer credit regime have transferred into our mortgage regime and are subject to the Handbook Mortgage Conduct of Business (MCOB) rules.
 This means MCOB protections that apply during the life of the loan, such as:

 - post-sale disclosures (eg, annual statements)

 - contract variations

 apply to existing regulated loans, as well as to all new loans.

 Options for house builders